Technical breakdown

 Diagnostic bundle export & retention

-- One action captures a complete snapshot of any bake run — geometry, per-phase timings, the backend that resolved it, the parity verdict, certification status, logs, and a viewport screenshot — into a single portable archive.
+- One action captures a complete snapshot of any bake run — geometry, per-phase timings, the backend that resolved it, the certification verdict, certification status, logs, and a viewport screenshot — into a single portable archive.

 - Self-contained and human-readable: JSON + plain text + an image, openable and greppable without the engine installed.